Publications on Google Scholar

-His recent research has covered the evaluation of agricultural research impacts, determinants of farm productivity and investment, benefit-cost analysis of alternative strategies for promoting improved input use, and linking farm household models with climate change and crop models.
+His research has covered the evaluation of agricultural research impacts, determinants of farm productivity and investment, benefit-cost analysis of alternative strategies for promoting improved input use, and linking farm household models with climate change and crop models.
 From September 1992 through September 2006 he served as Associate Chairperson and graduate program coordinator.
-Since 2006, he has served as Co-Director of the Food Security Group within the department.
-He is also currently Director of MSU’s Global Center for Food Systems Innovation, and is a Co-PI on several international projects including the Feed the Future Innovation Lab for Food Security Policy and the Grain Research and Innovation (GRAIN) project in Afghanistan.
+From 2006-2022, he served as Co-Director of the Food Security Group within the department, and was the Director of MSU’s Global Center for Food Systems Innovation.
+He was also a Co-PI on several international projects including the Feed the Future Innovation Lab for Food Security Policy and the Grain Research and Innovation (GRAIN) project in Afghanistan.
 He was a member of a team, led by Thom Jayne, that received the Bruce Gardner Memorial Prize for Applied Policy Analysis from the Agricultural and Applied Economics Association in July 2017, and received the AFRE Lifetime Service Award in 2022, and in 2017 he was awarded the Ralph H. Smuckler Award for Advancing International Studies and Programs at MSU.
 Professor Emeritus Crawford retired in December 2022.

 Research and Outreach Interests

 - Modeling of climate change impacts on household food security in Africa